HUBioDataLab/DrugGEN/README.md

 - [PyG](https://github.com/pyg-team/pytorch_geometric) was used to construct the custom dataset.
 - Transformer architecture was taken from [Vaswani et al. (2017)](https://arxiv.org/abs/1706.03762).
 - Graph Transformer Encoder architecture was taken from [Dwivedi & Bresson (2021)](https://arxiv.org/abs/2012.09699) and [Vignac et al. (2022)](https://github.com/cvignac/DiGress) and modified.

+## License
+Copyright (C) 2023 HUBioDataLab

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see http://www.gnu.org/licenses/.